kom-y/YoungDevInterns_FullStack_Task/README.md

 This project was assigned as a task by **YoungDevs Intern**.
 Special thanks for the opportunity to work on a full-stack project and enhance my development skills!

 ---

+# MultiLogin School System 🎓

+A Flask-based web application that allows admins, schools, and students to log in and manage their respective dashboards.

+## 🚀 Features
+- Admin Login System
+- School Registration & Login
+- Student Management (Add/Edit/Delete Students)
+- Separate Dashboards for Admin and Schools
+- Modern UI using Bootstrap
+- Secure Authentication using Flask Sessions

+## 🛠 Technologies Used
+- Python (Flask)
+- SQLite (Database)
+- HTML, CSS, Bootstrap (Frontend)
+- SQLAlchemy (ORM)

+  ## 🔥 Acknowledgment
+This project was assigned as a task by **YoungDevs Intern**.
+Special thanks for the opportunity to work on a full-stack project and enhance my development skills!

 Made with ❤️ by **KOMAL SHAIKH**